SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Defining_an_API/UD_APIs_Define_New_API.md

 ## Configuring the UserDefinableApiEndpoint extension module

-Make sure the UserDefinableApiEndpoint DxM has been configured to match your API needs.
+Make sure the *UserDefinableApiEndpoint* DxM has been configured to match your API needs.

-For more information refer to [UserDefinableApiEndpoint configuration](xref:UD_APIs_UserDefinableApiEndpoint#configuring-the-dxm).
+For more information, refer to [UserDefinableApiEndpoint configuration](xref:UD_APIs_UserDefinableApiEndpoint#configuring-the-dxm).

+If you have already configured the DxM, there is no need to repeat this step for each user-defined API you create.